discourse/mini_scheduler/README.md

 * **daily at:** followed by a duration since midnight, like "daily at: 12.hours", to run only once per day at a specific time.

 To view the scheduled jobs, their history, and the schedule, go to sidekiq's web UI and look for the "Scheduler" tab at the top.

+## How to reach us

+If you have questions about using mini_scheduler or found a problem, you can find us at https://meta.discourse.org.